SvenVw/rvo-connector/README.md

   // 'acceptance' or 'production'
   environment: 'acceptance',

-  // Your organization's identifier, used for both Issuer and Sender
+  // Your organization's identifiers
-  clientId: 'YOUR_CLIENT_ID',
+  clientId: 'YOUR_CLIENT_ID', // e.g. OIN or KVK
+  clientName: 'YOUR_CLIENT_NAME', // Name of your organization

   // Configure Authentication Modes
   authMode: 'TVS', // 'TVS' (default) or 'ABA'